TolunayHos/sweden-safety-map/README.md

   baseURL: "https://sleepy-thicket-06800.herokuapp.com",
 });
 ```
+If you are a fellow dev and want to make use of my API, please let me know beforehand.

-Please leaf through the backend code as it contains important fundamental logic for the county summaries and incident cherry-picking. (linktobackendsourcecode)
+Please leaf through the [Backend Code](https://github.com/TolunayHos/sweden-safety-backend) as it contains important fundamental logic for the county summaries and incident cherry-picking.

  The front-end is built using React and Typescript.
 Leaflet library is used for map visualisation.
 Redux (Thunk) is used for state management where data is wired up to Map components using a custom hook.